ejvluna/159336_A3_CustomApp/README.md

 ### Architecture Pattern: MVVM + Repository Pattern

-The app follows a **two-layer architecture** optimized for clarity and maintainability:
+The app is designed for clean functionality and maintainable approach that follows a **two-layer architecture** :

 ```
 ┌─────────────────────────────────────────┐